controlplaneio/docker-base-images/pipeline/README.md

 ## How do we handle the testing framework?

 As we sais above we're using `goss` to test our docker images.
-Note that there's a difference between testinga  docker image and testing an application.
+Note that there's a difference between testing a docker image and testing an application.
 In this repo we include a test that validates the application, but that test is not what we consider a docker image unit test.

 What we do is to create a container using a container image created during a previous stage.
 We add our testing framework and the set of tests we want to run.